caio-cunha/mozio/README.md

 ### Provider

-> Get providers saved in the database
+> Get providers in the database

 ```plaintext
 GET /apis/provider